jarviscanada/jarvis_data_eng_NickLesho/linux_sql/README.md

 Test
 ====
-The bash scripts were tested by the process of running the bash scripts on the command line.
-The result was that they worked successfully.
-The SQL queries were tested by means of running them using PSQL.
-They were modified until they ran successfully
+The bash scripts were tested by being run on the command line.
+To ensure the proper operation of the psql_docker.sh bash script, a verification was made as to whether a docker container was running.
+To ensure the proper operation of the host_info.sh and host_usage.sh bash scripts, a verification was made in the PSQL database to ensure that the data was properly inserted into the database.
+Lastly, the SQL queries were tested by means of being run on the PSQL database.
+They were modified until they ran successfully.

 Deployment
 ==========
-crontab is used to schedule the agent program, Docker is used to provision the database and GitHub is used to store and manage the source code
+The PostgreSQL database was provisioned using Docker.
+To automate the host_usage.sh script, crontab was used and configured with the proper cron job.
+GitHub is used to store and manage the source code.

 Improvements
 ============